rabbithat/nRF52840-Dongle_hex/README.md

 A JLINK virtual drive will appear on your computer's directory.
 Simply drag and drop the HEX file from this repository onto the JLINK virtual drive and wait a short while for the programming to finish.
+Afterward, unplug the USB connection to your computer and then remove the temporary dupont wire connections.
+Your dongle is now programmed and ready to use.
 That's all there is to it!
+To power the dongle you may simply plug it into any USB port.
+If you have installed Version 2, you can talk to the REPL wirelessly and/or you may talk to it over a serial connection to pins P0.29 and P0.31.

 -----------------------------------------------------------------------